-I.D.2.d) security and safety measures appropriate to the participating site; and, (Core)

-- I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+l.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core) - I.D.4.a) There should be patients of all ages and both sexes, including obstetric patients, with a wide range of genetic disorders and disorders with a genetic component.
-(Core) - I.D.4.a).(1) This must include at least 300 different patients or families per resident in a two-year period.
-(Core) - I.D.4.a).(2) Patients and families must be seen in both outpatient and inpatient settings.
-(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
-(Core) - I.E.1.
-The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
-(Core)
+This must include access to electronic medical literature databases with full text capabilities. ^(Core)

+I.D.4.
+The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core)

+- I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) - I.E.1.
+The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core)